A portable air conditioner is a must have for anyone enjoying life on the road during a heat wave or traveling through the scorching summers.

 BTU, also known as the British Thermal Unit, helps in letting one know which air conditioner unit is more suitable for your RV, based on the size and weather conditions.
 Now, the average BTU power that a unit features is 13,500 BTU, which is enough to allow the unit to cool down even larger RVs.
 If your local weather is mostly humid, then you will have to opt for a unit that offers more BTU power.

 Review of the Best Portable Air Conditioners for RV

-The most important part of the article is the main review of some of the best quality products on the market.
-We will discuss their different features and capabilities to give you an idea of what you could be buying.
+The main part of the article is the main review of some of the best quality portable RV air conditioner units on the market.
+We discuss their different features and capabilities to give you an idea of what you could be buying.

 Cooling Capabilities: Has an ASHRAE rating of 12,000 BTU for fast and effective cooling for spaces up to 275 sq. ft

 Extra Features: WIFI enabled and voice-activated

 Installation: Easy installation and portability with built-in wheels and a 5 ft adjustable window hose

 Cooling Modes: 3 cooling modes, including cooling, dehumidifying, and fan-only options, and an adjustable timer

 If you are looking for a portable air conditioner for RV with a built-in dehumidifier, the Midea Smart 3-in-1 is an excellent choice.
 The unit is compatible with smart devices, making it perfect for those who would benefit from the ability to control the temperature of their RV remotely.
 Despite its relatively low price point, it is powerful and can cool down an entire RV in very little time.